TheRacetrack/racetrack/docs/development/plugins-job-types.md

 - You MAY implement swagger documentation for your endpoints on root endpoint.
 - You MAY implement `/metrics` endpoint for exposing Prometheus metrics.
 - You MAY expose any other endpoints.
+- Be careful to isolate libraries / requirements installed by the user from the versions of the libraries used by the core wrapper.

 ### 4. Prepare base Dockerfile